ramired2/CS633-team1/README.md

 * If successful, you will get a success message and be redirected to the main site within five seconds

 ### Reset Password Link
-If you forget your password or simply do not want to go through the steps, there is a special link where you can just copy and paste onto a web browser and it will instantly take you to step 4.
-This link will be provided in the PGCQM docs to ensure the link cannot be accessed by simply anyone.
+If you forget your password or simply do not want to go through the steps, there is a special [link](https://pgcqm.onrender.com/resetPassword) where you can just copy and paste onto a web browser and it will instantly take you to step 4.

 </details>